 Each tenant is only responsible for his or her rent and the charges established in the lease.
 If a tenant leaves during the year and there is one or several free rooms, the tenants' rent inclusive of charges.

 The private area is the bedroom as well as the bathroom of the tenant.
-He or she is the only one with the key to this area and the only one responsible for damages to this area.
+He or she is the only one with the key and the only one responsible for damages to this area.

 When the shared area is damaged by the housemates, the amount for repairs is shared and each one pays proportionally.
 If, for example, the lounge TV is broken in a five-bedroom house occupied by 5 housemates, each will pay 1/5 of the cost for replacing the TV.
 However, if a housemate is responsible for the destruction of the TV and he or she comes forward to pay all of the replacement costs, the other housemates will not have their deposit debited.

 All our bedrooms are eligible for housing benefit.
 As the lease is single with no collective deposit, each tenant has the right to claim benefits at the maximum ceiling, just like with the rental of a furnished bedroom or a studio.
 To request housing benefit, please contact us to receive the document filled by Colocatere.
 To make your request, you have the possibility to send this document by internet on http://www.caf.fr or by post.